Scott Edinburgh

 Q: Does Being an International Student Help My Chances?

-A: This varies considerably based on the country you are applying from.
-Business schools are looking to develop well-rounded classes, which means you are going to be evaluated not just on your own stats but on how you add diversity to the class.
-For example, Wharton’s Full-Time MBA class of 2025 has students from 70 countries.
-Similarly, in Booth’s class of 2025, 49% of students were born outside of the US.
+This means that you are going to be evaluated not just on your own stats but on how you add diversity to the class.
+For example, Chicago’s Full-Time MBA class of 2027 has students from 63 countries.
+At Stanford, 38% of the class of 2027 are international students, who speak 64 different languages collectively.
+Similarly, in Haas’s class of 2027, 44% of students are international citizens.

 Q: How Can I Stand Out as an International Student?